howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 ```

 This error is happening for two reasons
-1. The `getUser` method doesn't exist
+1. The `getUser` function doesn't exist
 2. The test file cannot access `common.php`

-Add the following to `common.php`
+Add the `getUser` function to `common.php`
 ```php
 function getUser(string $username, string $password): ?string {
     return null;
 }
 ```
 This method takes two strings.
-A `$username` and a `$password` it will be user to identify a user from their login credentials.
+A `$username` and a `$password` it will be used to identify a user from their login credentials.
 It will return the _user_key_ from the `$userConfig`.
 If a user hasn't been found  then `null` will be returned.
-Currently, this method is only returns `null` which is what is acceptable for our failing test.
+Currently, this method only returns `null` which is acceptable for our failing test.

-Run the tests `make tests`
+Run the tests again `make tests`
 This will still throw an error because the second issue hasn't been resolved.

 Create the file `tests/bootstrap.php` and add the following